blchrd/blchrd/README.md

 *Learner, developer, sometimes musician.*

 Hi there!
-I’m Thomas, a software and web developer with a passion for music and sound experimentation.
-I start to learn programming in 2007, and I never stopped since then, either learning or programming.
+I’m Thomas, a software developer with a passion for music and sound experimentation.

-Beyond the tech world, I’m an avid music and video game enthusiast, an average electric guitar player, and I also enjoy spending time hiking and walking.
+I’m an avid music and video game enthusiast, an average electric guitar player, and I also enjoy spending time hiking and walking.
 And coffee.
 Is it really worth living without coffee?

 ### Projects